Birch table with calculator, pen, plant, and notebook with Money Savings Tips on

 Top 5 Back-to-School Money-Saving Tips for Students

 It can seem hard to save money as a student, but it doesn’t have to be.
-Here are the top tips to manage your money and save more around back-to-school time.
+Use these great tips to manage your money and save more around back-to-school time.

 College is expensive—there’s no way around it.
 But there are ways to save money as you gear up for another school year and put some aside to help you pay for your higher education.
 From finding scholarships and grants to cutting costs on everyday expenses, here are some tips to help you save money as a student this year.